allyfx/allyfx/README.md

 ### Hi!
 I'm Alícia Foureaux 👋🏼

 #### About me 🧑
-- 📱 I'm a Mobile Developer
+- 📱 I'm a Software Engineer
 - 🚀 My goal is to become a Mobile Specialist
 - 💥 Love solving problems
 - 💎 I learn about everything (Video editing, Mixology, Robotics, Writting...)
 - 🤝 Love to help
-- 🧳 Currently working as a Lead Mobile at @PlinCondominios
 - 🎤 Host and creator of Space Cast Podcast

 #### Fun facts ⚡️